Now, this articles has prerequisites :

 A contract is a contract

-Though the operation was going brilliantly, King Meghren then changed his mind under pressure from the Fereldan Chantry.
+The operation was going brilliantly.
+However, King Meghren changed his mind under pressure from the Fereldan Chantry.
 The new orders were to kill Maric.

 Severan considered this absurd.
 Especially since Katriel could have killed Maric *months* before, as part of a much simpler plan.
 But he had to obey.